iborusik/iborusik.github.io/_posts/2023-07-06-how-to-pass-lambda-in-c++.md

 > ### 2.
 Summary.
 >

-It's the main difference why passing std::function by value isn't for free.
+That's the difference.
 Each time you pass it by value, you'll get a copy of the std::function object.

 Of course, the compiler will optimize such kind of std::function and will not create any actual objects(__you can check this yourself by providing
 "-O3" optimization flag instead of "-01").

-But if your lambda will have any **captured** variables(it will have any state), all of your objects will be copied(in case they captured by value), calling copy-constructors and destructors.
+But if your lambda will have any **captured** variables(it has a state), all of your objects will be copied(in case they captured by value), calling copy-constructors and destructors.
+If captured objects isn't just a [POD](https://wiki.c2.com/?PlainOldData), they can have heap allocations, non-trivial destructors.
+This will cause performance issues with your code.

 &nbsp;
 >
 > ### 3.
 Her one more example.
 >

-Let's imagine we have code block like this:
+Let's imagine we have a code block like this:

 ```c++
     int int_val = 10;